Thousands bid farewell to Maradona in Argentina amid clashes - WHIZ News

 Early in the morning some fans grew impatient as police tried to maintain order, throwing bottles and pieces of metal fencing at police outside the presidential offices in the heart of Buenos Aires.
 Officers at one point used tear gas to try to control them.

-Clashes again broke out in the early afternoon as police fired rubber bullets at fans trying to force their way ahead.

-Argentina President Alberto Fernández had appeared at midday and placed on the casket a shirt of Argentinos Juniors, Maradona’s first club as a professional.
+Argentina President Alberto Fernández appeared at midday and placed on the casket a shirt of Argentinos Juniors, where Maradona started his career in 1976.

-In tears, Fernández also laid two handkerchiefs of the human rights organization Madres de Plaza de Mayo, who wore them for years to protest the disappearance of their children under the Argentina’s military dictatorship between 1976 and 1983.
+In tears, Fernández also laid two handkerchiefs of the human rights organization Mother of the Plaza de Mayo, who wore them for years to protest the disappearance of their children under the Argentina’s military dictatorship between 1976 and 1983.

 Maradona, an outspoken leftist who had an image of Argentine Revolutionary Che Guevara tattooed on one bicep, was a friend of the Madres and of other human rights organizations.